saikeerthan06/309-Project/README.md

 ## Project Description

 ### Synopsis
-This project is part of the EGT309 Learning Unit and contributes 40% to the final grade.
-It involves performing Exploratory Data Analysis (EDA), building a machine learning pipeline using Kedro, and presenting insights and model performance.
+This repository here hosts the entire version control of this project is part of the EGT309 Learning Unit and contributes 40% to the final grade.
+The Version Control involves:
+    1. Performing Data Cleaning & Exploratory Data Analysis (EDA)
+    2. Training 4 different models(Random Forest, LightGBM, XGBoost, CatBoost) & merging them into an ensemble stacked model.
+    3. Building a machine learning pipeline using Kedro, and presenting insights and model performance.
+    4. Lastly containerising the entire pipeline using Docker such that the project can be viewed on localhost.

+This project's objectives is to predict the potential repeat buyers through our ensemble stacked model such that Olist will be able to launch targeted marketing campaigns.

 ### Objectives
 1. Perform EDA and document insights
 2. Select and justify machine learning models
-3. Build and execute a machine learning pipeline (Kedro)
+3. Build and execute a machine learning pipeline (Kedro) | Containerise Project through Docker
 4. Collaborate using version control
 5. Present and explain code and results effectively